Last updated September 2018

-This Privacy Statement is based on the privacy and data protection principles common to California, the only state in which the Firm operates.
-The Firm applies it in light of its overarching obligations to comply with law, to preserve client confidentiality and to represent its clients as effectively as possible within the bounds of the law.
-This Statement is intended to summarize the Firm’s data protection practices generally, and to advise its clients, interested law students, job applicants, website visitors, and other third parties about the Firm’s privacy policies that may be applicable to them.
+This Privacy Statement is intended to summarize the Firm’s data protection practices generally, and to advise its clients, interested law students, job applicants, website visitors, and other third parties about the Firm’s privacy policies that may be applicable to them.

 This Privacy Statement is specifically addressed to parties outside the Firm who: (1) provide personal information, including but not limited to information that identifies you as an individual or relates to an identifiable person, such as name, postal address, telephone number, email address, etc. (“Personal Information”) to the Firm; or (2) who visit or use the Firm’s website at www.alcorn.law (“Website”).

-The Firm does not collect any personal data from visitors to its website that is not voluntarily provided.
-If you do provide Personal Information, the Firm may use that Personal Information to:
+If you do provide Personal Information to the Firm, the Firm may use that Personal Information to:

 - Provide you with legal services, if you are or become a client of the Firm, and/or respond to any requests or inquiries you may have;